-First and foremost, unless you have been charged with murder or some other offence for which a conviction will result in a mandatory term of imprisonment for life, a court is obliged to give you bail unless it is satisfied that one of the matters set out in section 16 of the Bail Act 1980 apply.
+Unless the person has been charged with an offence for which a conviction will result in a mandatory term of imprisonment for life (such as murder), a court is obliged to give them bail unless it is satisfied that one of the matters set out in section 16 of the Bail Act 1980 applies.

-- You will fail to appear in court at a future date, and/or
+- the person will fail to appear in court at a future date, and/or

-- You will commit further offences while on bail, and/or
+- the person will commit further offences while on bail, and/or

-- You will endanger the safety or welfare of a victim in your matter, and/or
+- the person will endanger the safety or welfare of a victim in the matter, and/or

-- You will interfere with a witness in your matter.
+- the person will interfere with a witness in the matter.

-Section 16 also requires a court to refuse bail if it is satisfied that you should remain in custody for your own protection.
+Section 16 also requires a court to refuse bail if it is satisfied that the defendant should remain in custody for their own protection.

-Most often a court will be satisfied of one or more of the ‘unacceptable risks’ on the basis of your past behaviour.
-If you have failed to answer bail before (that is, you failed to appear in court when you were ordered to), or if you have previously committed offences while on bail, a court will be more easily satisfied that it is an unacceptable risk to release you this time.
+Most often a court will be satisfied of one or more of the “unacceptable risks” on the basis of the person’s past behaviour.
+If they have failed to answer bail (that is, failed to appear in court when they were ordered to), or if they have committed offences while on bail, a court will be more easily satisfied that it is an unacceptable risk to release them this time.

-Even if a court is satisfied that one of the criteria set down in section 16 does justify your continued detention, that is not necessarily the end of the matter.
-In the right circumstances the court might be persuaded that it can impose conditions on you which will sufficiently reduce the otherwise unacceptable risk that it can grant bail.
-With the correct preparation and negotiation, in some circumstances the police or prosecution can be persuaded to drop their objection to a grant of bail, particularly if certain conditions are accepted, and this will greatly enhance your chance of being released.
+Even if a court is satisfied that one of the criteria set down in Section 16 does justify the person’s continued detention, that is not necessarily the end of the matter.
+In the right circumstances, the court might be persuaded that it can impose conditions on the person which will sufficiently reduce the otherwise unacceptable risk of granting bail.
+With the correct preparation and negotiation, in some circumstances, the police or prosecution can be persuaded to drop their objection to a grant of bail, particularly if certain bail conditions are accepted, and this will greatly enhance the defendant’s chance of being released.